 - For 2010 the dividend was 17.5p.
 For 2011 it’s 18.8p, an increase of 7.4%.

-Of course there are thousands of other factors that can be considered and after I’ve read through the annual report I might think about some of them in more detail.
-However, the truth of it is that even if I learned more about BAE than the company’s CFO, it’s unlikely that that knowledge would give me much more of an investing edge than just a handful of key long-term metrics.
+Of course, there are thousands of other factors that can be considered, and after I’ve read through the annual report, I might think about some of them in more detail.
+However, the truth is that even if I learned more about BAE than the company’s CFO, it’s unlikely that that knowledge would give me much more of an investing edge than just a handful of key long-term metrics.